US Tariff Frequently Asked Questions

 What are tariffs?

 A tariff is a tax imposed on goods when they are imported into a country.
-While the USMCA agreement between Mexico, Canada, and the United States has meant that shipments between the countries have been largely tariff free, as of now the United States has announced a plan to apply a 25% tariff on all goods imported from Canada.
-The tariffs are currently paused.
+While the USMCA agreement between Mexico, Canada, and the United States has meant that shipments between the countries have been largely tariff free, Section 232 tariffs still apply to Canadian-origin goods.

 Where are Zaber's products made?